 Should I get nails done before or after a tan?

 If you're going to get your nails done, you might be wondering whether to get them done before or after a tan.
 We recommend getting your nails done after the tan, because most nail salons use UV light to dry the polish, and this can make your skin more susceptible to damage from the sun.
 If you want to keep your nails short, go for it!
 If not, we'd advise against getting them done before your tan.

 In general, acrylic nails can last anywhere from two weeks to three months depending on these factors.
 Some people have found that their acrylic nails last longer if they get frequent manicures (which can be pricey), while others have had better luck with the do-it-yourself approach.

 Yes, acrylic nails can get yellowed as a result of tanning.
 If you're not protecting your nails during tanning sessions, they can become discolored.
 Because acrylic is a flexible material, it's important to use proper care when handling it.

-Protecting your acrylic nails when tanning is a good idea.
+Protecting your acrylic nails and nails with gel nail polish when tanning is a good idea.
 When you are tanning your nails, it is important to keep them away from the UV light.

 Also, protecting your acrylic nails can be done with simple things like keeping them in a plastic bag or placing them in a small Ziploc bag, which will help to protect them from any harsh chemicals that might be used during tanning.
 Also we recommend you to use barrier cream while tanning session.

 Can I go tanning with acrylic nails?